Email ventas@vertice.travel – Phone +56 22 712 6233

 PUMA WATCHING DAY

-Duration experience: 6 to 7 hours.
+Duration of the experience: 6 to 7 hours.

 • If possible, please bring clothes of neutral colors like brown, black, gray, camouflage, etc. to blend in with the environment.
 Sometimes we will have to walk, and sometimes we will stand still for hours, observing/photographing a puma: considerate walking shoes and warm clothes for all kinds of weather.